mykola-zalizniak/BotBrowser/RESPONSIBLE_USE.md

 # RESPONSIBLE USE GUIDELINES

-BotBrowser is a dual-use research platform.
+BotBrowser is a privacy protection platform designed for fingerprint consistency research.
 These guidelines clarify the expectations for anyone who accesses binaries, profiles, or source artifacts.

 ## REQUIRED CONDITIONS